KQM-git/GINews/readme.md

 〓Known Issues〓

+- There is an issue whereby the character Sigewinne would not be displayed on the Character Archive interface.
+This character will be displayed correctly after 2024/06/26 18:00 (Server Time).

 - There is an issue whereby testing voice-over resources were incorrectly used for some of Sethos's Chinese voice-overs in the cutscene animation of Cyno's Story Quest Lupus Aureus Chapter: Act II "Oathkeeper."
 This resource was not recorded by Chinese voice actor 李兰陵 Lanling Li.

 This issue will be fixed in Version 4.8.